humza1400/comu-client/README.md

 ### Requirements
 - JDK 17+
 - Gradle (or use the Gradle wrapper)
-- IntelliJ IDEA (recommended) or VSCode
+- IntelliJ IDEA (recommended) or Eclipse

 ### Setup